Way of the World (Cheap Trick song)

 "Way of the World" is a song by American rock band Cheap Trick, which was released in 1980 as a single from their fourth studio album Dream Police (1979).
 The song was written by Rick Nielsen and Robin Zander and produced by Tom Werman.
-In February 1980 it was released as a 7" vinyl single in the UK only, backed by "Oh, Candy," from the first Cheap Trick album, and peaked at #73.
+In February 1980, it was released as a 7" vinyl single in the UK only and backed by "Oh, Candy" from the first Cheap Trick album, peaking at #73.
 It attempted to capitalize on the success of the mid-1979 single "I Want You to Want Me" and the live album Cheap Trick at Budokan which both entered the top 30.

-In some countries "Way of the World" was released as the B-side to Cheap Trick's 1980 single "Everything Works if You Let It."
+In some countries, "Way of the World" was released as the B-side to Cheap Trick's 1980 single "Everything Works if You Let It."

-"Way of the World" was produced by American producer Tom Werman who produced the entire Dream Police album as well the band's 1977 album In Color and the 1978 album Heaven Tonight.
+"Way of the World" was produced by American producer Tom Werman who handled the entire Dream Police album as well the band's 1977 album In Color and the 1978 album Heaven Tonight.

-No artwork was created for the single, with the 7" vinyl itself being packaged in an official Epic Records sleeve.
+No artwork was created for the single with the 7" vinyl itself being packaged in an official Epic Records sleeve.